Not sure if 101 Mobility is right for you?

 Potential Mitigations

-• Your accountant must carefully analyze the franchisor's balance sheets and income statements, including all footnotes, to assess its financial stability and reliance on debt.
+- Your accountant must carefully analyze the audited financial statements, including the notes, to assess the franchisor's long-term financial viability and reliance on new franchise sales.

 High Franchisee Turnover